310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Midori norsmile2 %}
 Ah, Isara-senpai, Yuuki-senpai.
-Thank you for your hard work the other day…
+Hello, thank you for your hard work the other day…
 {% endbubble %}

 {% bubble Mao grin %}